-CIP-008-76 Table R4 - Notifications and Reporting for Cyber Security Incidents Part Applicable Systems Requirements Measures 4.1 High Impact BCSBES Cyber Systems and their associated EACMS Medium Impact BCS BES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part Initial notifications and updates shall include the following attributes, at a minimum, to the extent known: 4.1.1 The functional impact; 4.1.2 The attack vector used; and 4.1.3 The level of intrusion that was achieved or attempted.
-Examples of evidence may include, but are not limited to, dated documentation of initial notifications and updates to the E-ISAC and NCCICCISA, or their successors.
+CIP-008-6 Table R4 - Notifications and Reporting for Cyber Security Incidents Part Applicable Systems Requirements Measures 4.1 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Initial notifications and updates shall include the following attributes, at a minimum, to the extent known: 4.1.1 The functional impact; 4.1.2 The attack vector used; and 4.1.3 The level of intrusion that was achieved or attempted.
+Examples of evidence may include, but are not limited to, dated documentation of initial notifications and updates to the E- ISAC and NCCIC.

-&lt;sup>1-The National Cybersecurity and Communications Integration Center (NCCIC) is the successor organization of the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
+&lt;sup>1 The National Cybersecurity and Communications Integration Center (NCCIC) is the successor organization of the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
 In 2017, NCCIC realigned its organizational structure and integrated like functions previously performed independently by the ICS-CERT and the United States Computer Emergency Readiness Team (US-CERT).

-CIP-008- 76 Table R4 - Not ifications and Reporting for Cyber Security / Incidents Part Applicable Systems Requirements Measures 4.2 High Impact BCSBES Cyber Systems and their associated EACMS Medium Impact BCSBES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part After the Responsible Entity's determination made pursuant to documented process(es) in Requirement R1, Part 1.2, provide initial notification within the following timelines: • One hour after the determination of a Reportable Cyber Security Incident. • By the end of the next calendar day after determination that a Cyber Security Incident was an attempt to compromise a system identified in the "Applicable Systems" column for this Part.
-Examples of evidence may include, but are not limited to, dated documentation of notices to the E-ISAC and NCCICCISA, or their successors.
-4.3 High Impact BCS BES Cyber Systems and their associated EACMS Medium Impact BCSBES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part Provide updates, if any, within zeven calendar days of determination of new or changed attribute information required in Part 4.1.
-Examples of evidence may include, but are not limited to, dated documentation of submissions to the E-ISAC and NCCICCISA, or their successors.
+CIP-008-6 Table R4 - Notifications and Reporting for Cyber Security Incidents Part Applicable Systems Requirements Measures 4.2 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS After the Responsible Entity's determination made pursuant to documented process(es) in Requirement R1, Part 1.2, provide initial notification within the following timelines: One hour after the determination of a Reportable Cyber Security Incident.
+By the end of the next calendar day after determination that a Cyber Security Incident was an attempt to compromise a system identified in the "Applicable Systems" column for this Part.
+Examples of evidence may include, but are not limited to, dated documentation of notices to the E- ISAC and NCCIC.
+4.3 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Provide updates, if any, within 7 calendar days of determination of new or changed attribute information required in Part 4.1.
+Examples of evidence may include, but are not limited to, dated documentation of submissions to the E-ISAC and NCCIC.